Tim Marr – My testicular cancer Experience. 2018 to 2020.

 At 31 years old my right testicle was removed in November 2018 after noticing a small pea sized lump.
 After the operation the C.T scans and blood tests were all clear up until February 2019 when chemotherapy was necessary.
 I had to go through three rounds of chemotherapy and the total treatment time was nine weeks.
 The drugs were a combination of Bleomycin, etoposide, and cisplatin.
 Each three week round consisted of five days in a row of IV treatment lasting 4 hours each day.
 Then the second week, one day of IV treatment lasting 1 hour.
 Then the third week, one day of IV treatment lasting 1 hour.
 Each week seemed to get harder and in the last few weeks it became difficult to stay motivated.
 The main side effects I experienced were being nauseous a lot of the time, becoming extremely tired every afternoon, developing multiple fevers over the weeks, developing a cough and shortness of breath towards the end weeks, and becoming emotionless and not feeling myself anymore.
 In early 2020 more CT scans discovered that one of my lymph nodes was still enlarged after the chemotherapy treatment and I was admitted for robotic pelvic lymph node dissection on the 29th of May 2020.
 This operation to remove my lymph nodes was successful and I was discharged from hospital the next day.

-In September 2018 I remember feeling a small pea sized lump on my right testicle while in the shower.
+In September 2018 I remember feeling a lump smaller than the size of a pea on my right testicle while in the shower.
 I was scared about going to the doctor about it and did not mention it to anyone.
 I just hoped it would go away.
 I started to compulsively check it days after and also look online.
 This was probably the worst thing to do now that I look back on it and I should have gone to the doctors straight away.
 Eventually a few weeks later the lump seemed to have gotten bigger, so I finally went to the doctor.
 An ultrasound and blood test confirmed my worst nightmare and I was booked into surgery to remove my testicle later that week.
 My recovery from surgery was quick and I was already preparing for the next stage of this journey.
 If tumour markers in my blood tests were elevated and CT scans showed enlarged lymph nodes, then chemotherapy would most likely be the next step.

 In February 2019 I remember driving to my appointment to find out the results from my blood test and CT scan.
 These results would determine whether or not I would have to go through Chemotherapy.
 I remember thinking to myself that this next moment could be the start of an extremely challenging time in my life, something that I was definitely not familiar with.